-(Formerly MKT-490) Topic to be approved by the professor and department chairperson.
+Topic to be approved by the professor and department chairperson.
 Available for juniors and seniors.
 No more than 12 credits allowed toward graduation, which may be counted as a business or free elective.

-ADV-491 Internship-Based Independent Study 3 credits
+ADV-491 Internship-Based Independent Study

-(Formerly MKT-491) Provides the student an opportunity to supplement and apply classroom work in supervised employment with participating marketing and advertising firms.
+Provides the student an opportunity to supplement and apply classroom work in supervised employment with participating marketing and advertising firms.
 Requirements include a journal with a log of daily activities, and a project or term paper presented to and evaluated by the internship sponsor.
 Evaluation will also include a report by the company on the intern's performance.
 Credits may be used to satisfy business or free elective requirements.
 Prerequisite: permission of instructor.